 You will also need to obtain a Honduran business license to operate legally within the country, and you will need to renew that business license each year.

-Finally, when you apply for Honduran residency by investment, only half of your investment will need to be paid into the company.
-You will then need to provide a timeline for the rest of your investment along with your standard application paperwork.
+Finally, when you apply for Honduran residency by investment, at least half of your investment will need to be paid into the company.
+You will, however, need to provide a timeline for the rest of your investment along with your standard application paperwork.

 Once you have become a Honduran permanent resident, you must wait five years to apply for citizenship.
 To be eligible, you will need to have spent the majority of your time in the country during those five years.